LovekovGaming/Super-Sentai-Craft-Sounds/README.md

 Super Sentai Craft notably does not include henshin sounds for similar reasons as Kamen Rider Craft.
 This data pack acts as a sound system for the mod, complete with Sentai Changes, standby loops, and more.

+> [!NOTE]
+>  Sounds are not as readily available for Super Sentai as they are for Kamen Rider.
+New sounds will be added as they are obtained!

 ## Features

 - Henshin sounds and subtitles for a handful of Sentai teams and PROJECT R.E.D. characters (see [Available Series](https://github.com/LovekovGaming/Super-Sentai-Craft-Sounds/edit/main/README.md#available-series))